pennsignals/predicttemplate/{{cookiecutter.name}}/readme.md

 ## Workflow

 Use the jupyterlab container `docker compose up --build jupyterlab` for your data science exploration and development.
-Submit feature requests and bugs as issues against the upstream template repository.
+Submit feature requests and bugs as issues against the template.

 Use the postgres container `docker compose up --build postgres` for testing schema creation, and for your local feature, evidence, and prediction storage.